graeme-winter/dials_tutorials/nsls2-online/NSLS.md

 - experiment files called `something.expt`
 - reflection files called `something.refl`

 "Experiment" in DIALS has a very specific meaning - the capturing of data from one set of detector, beam, goniometer and crystal - so if you have two scans from one crystal this is two experiments, if you have two lattices on one data set this is two experiments.
-In most cases you can ignore this distinction though.
+In most cases you can ignore this distinction though - it becomes more important in the [more complex tutorials](./COWS_PIGS_PEOPLE.md).

 Usually the output filenames will correspond to the name of the DIALS program that created them e.g. `indexed.refl` and `indexed.expt` from `dials.index`.
 The only deviations from this are on import (see below) where we are only reading experiment models and spot finding where we find _strong_ reflections so write these to `strong.refl` - and we create no models so (by default) there is no output experiment file.